Andrei0872/my-dev-notes/notebooks/javascript.md

 * can't change the `this` binding. however, you can still use `bind()`, `apply()`, `call()` for passing parameters

+* "this", "arguments" : inherited from their parent function

 ---

 ## Asynchronous Programming